Spate of suicides puts spotlight on survivor's guilt

 "I always thought, 'Who am I to complain?
 Yes, I was trapped in a room, yes, it was scary, yes, I saw horrible things.
 But who am I to complain when other kids are dead or trapped in a wheelchair for the rest of their lives?'" he said.

 "There is no comparison between physical and invisible wounds.
-But if you let yourself go down that road, I think it leads you to a really ugly place," Cartaya, now 37, said.
+But if you let yourself go down that road, I think it leads you to a really ugly place," Cartaya said.

 2nd Parkland shooting survivor dies in apparent suicideMarch 25, 201900:28

-He realized later he was suffering from guilt that he had survived while others, both at Columbine and in later mass shootings such as Sandy Hook, had not.
+He realized later he was suffering from guilt that he had survived while others, both at Columbine and in later mass shootings such as the one at the Sandy Hook Elementary School in Newtown, had not.

 He abused alcohol and at one point contemplated suicide.
 Then, eight years after Columbine, he started seeing a therapist.